summu97/DevOps_Interview_Preparation/Terraform.md

 * Environment variables
 * Avoid plaintext tfvars

-44. How do you refactor Terraform without downtime?
+### How do you refactor Terraform without downtime?
-Refactor simply means restructuring or reorganizing your code/configuration without changing its behavior.
+* Refactor simply means restructuring or reorganizing your code/configuration without changing its behavior.
-Moving resources from main.tf into a module
+* Moving resources from main.tf into a module
-Renaming variables or resources for clarity
+* Renaming variables or resources for clarity
-Splitting a large file into smaller, logical files
+* Splitting a large file into smaller, logical files

-❓ How to Refactor Terraform Without Downtime
+### ❓ How to Refactor Terraform Without Downtime

-Move resources in state first – use terraform state mv so Terraform knows resources already exist.
+* Move resources in state first – use terraform state mv so Terraform knows resources already exist.
-Don’t recreate resources – rename or reorganize carefully.
+* Don’t recreate resources – rename or reorganize carefully.
-Use modules safely – move resources into modules gradually.
+* Use modules safely – move resources into modules gradually.
-Test in dev/staging – never apply big changes directly to production.
+* Test in dev/staging – never apply big changes directly to production.
-Plan first – run terraform plan to check changes.
+* Plan first – run terraform plan to check changes.
-Apply step by step – make small incremental changes.
+* Apply step by step – make small incremental changes.
-Optional: use -target to apply specific resources first.
+* Optional: use -target to apply specific resources first.

-One-liner:
+**Interview one-liner:**
 “Refactor Terraform by moving resources in state, testing in dev, planning carefully, and applying changes gradually to avoid downtime.”

+---

-45. How do you manage **cross-account / cross-subscription** deployments?
+### How do you manage **cross-account / cross-subscription** deployments?
 Use provider aliasing to define multiple accounts/subscriptions and assign the correct provider to each resource or module.

----